neuralmagic/sparseml/examples/llama7b_sparse_quantized/README.md

 ## How to Run

-We can run the entire staged recipe with one call to SparseML's `compress` pathway.
+We can run the entire staged recipe with one call to SparseML's `apply` pathway.
 This will save a checkpoint of the model after each stage.

 ```python examples/llama7b_sparse_quantized/llama7b_sparse_w4a16.py```